On Einstein Metrics on 4-Manifolds with Finite Cyclic Fundamental Group: A construction of surfaces of general type with finite cyclic fundamental group

+It is a well known fact that $\OO_{\bcp^1}(-2)$ is diffeomorphic to $T^* S^2,$ where exceptional divisor $\bcp^1$ is identified to the zero-section of the vector bundle.
+We have given an explicit construction for the case of double covers, as this sheds some light into the diffeomorphism between the minimal resolution and a smoothings, as well as emphasizes the different (local) holomorphic structures.

-To prove the result for a $d-$cyclic cover, the extra ingredient needed is that the local smoothing of the singularities is diffeomorphic to its resolution.
-For singularities of type $z^d=xy$, or type $A_{d-1},$ the required diffeomorphism is proved by Harer, Kas and Kirby, \cite{hkk}, by using topological Kirby calculus. \end{proof}
+To prove the result for a $d-$cyclic cover, the extra ingredient needed is that the local smoothing of the singularities is diffeomorphic to its minimal resolution.
+For singularities of the form $z^d=xy$, or type $A_{d-1},$ the required diffeomorphism is proved by Harer, Kas and Kirby, \cite{hkk}, by using topological Kirby calculus. \end{proof}

-A similar statement is true for double covers branched along a divisor $D$ with {\em simple singularities}, i.e. the singularities are double or triple points with two, three different tangents or simple triple points with one tangent.
+A similar statement is true for double covers branched along a divisor $D$ with {\em simple singularities}, i.e. the singularities are double or triple points with two or three different tangents or simple triple points with one tangent.
 The double cover branched along such a divisor has $A-D-E$ singularities, respectively.
-We call these singularities {\em rational double points}.
-It can be proved \cite{hkk} that for these singularities, and only for these singularities, the resolution and smoothing manifolds are diffeomorphic.
+These singularities are called {\em rational double points}.
+It can be proved \cite{hkk} that for these singularities, and only for these singularities, the minimal resolution and the smoothing are diffeomorphic.

 Next we want to study the fundamental group of our manifolds.
 We need to introduce a new definition:

 \begin{defn} A smooth divisor $D$ is said to be flexible if there exists a divisor $D'\equiv D$ such that $D \bigcap D' \neq \emptyset$ and $D'$ intersects $D$ transversally in codimension $2.$ \end{defn}